-This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+© Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Client-social and emotional wellbeing health issues type Identifying and definitional attributes Metadata item type: Data Element Concept METEOR identifier: 567780 Registration status: Indigenous, Standard 16/09/2014 Definition: The type of social and emotional wellbeing issues experienced by a client.
-Object Class attributes Identifying and definitional attributes Object class: Client Definition: A person, group or organisation eligible to receive services either directly or indirectly from an agency.
+Client-initial case plan date Identifying and definitional attributes Metadata item type: Data Element Concept METEOR identifier: 316399 Registration status: Community Services (retired), Standard 18/12/2007 Definition: The date on which a client's first case plan was developed and agreed to by relevant parties.

+Object Class attributes

+Identifying and definitional attributes

+Object class: Client

+Definition: A person, group or organisation eligible to receive services either directly or

+indirectly from an agency.